Amiitesh-tsp/amiitesh-tsp/README.md

 # 📚 What you'll learn from my GitHub
 - You will learn basic Linux terminal commands and how to enhance your terminal experience and terminal CLIs.
-- You'll learn mainly Java and some Python projects/programs that I have work on.
+- You'll learn mainly Java and some Python projects/programs that I work on.

 # Contact
 - 📬 Mail: tspamiitesh@gmail.com